CoderDojoSV/beginner-python/Day-3/README.md

 Your job is to complete the dice_roll() function.
 It should roll two 6-sided dice and add the rolls together.
 It should return their total.

 That's it!
 Test it and see if it is faster or slower than the coin flip program.

+Take home challenge: can you change the program to roll 3 dice?
+How many slots would you have to add to the array?
+How about 5 dice?